syncfusion-content/js-api-docs/api/js/ejSchedule.md

 ### appointmentSettings.editFutureEventsOnly `boolean`
 {:#members:appointmentsettings-editfutureeventsonly}

-When set to true, future appointments in recurrence series can be edit.
+When set to true, introduces a new option to edit only the future occurrences of the appointments in a recurrence series from the currently selected appointment's date.

 #### Default Value